Sad Puppies: 2016 campaign

-In March 2015, author Kate Paulk announced that she would be organizing the fourth Sad Puppies campaign.
-Again, Vox Day put together a variant Rabid Puppies list.
+On September 3, 2015, author Kate Paulk announced that she would be organizing the fourth Sad Puppies campaign.
+Rather than write a list of her own recommendations, Paulk created online forum threads where anyone could recommend any number of works, from which she would identify the "ten or so" most recommended works in each category.
+Her stated reason for this methodology was that it would be more reflective of the opinions of millions of fans of eligible works than that of the five thousand or fewer Hugo voters.
+Paulk published the results on March 17, 2016.
+On March 25, Vox Day released a Rabid Puppies list similar in format to his previous ones.

-Again, some of the authors of nominees on the two lists requested to be removed, such as Alastair Reynolds for his novella Slow Bullets, but were not removed.
+Again, some of the authors of nominees on the two lists requested to be removed, such as Alastair Reynolds for his novella Slow Bullets.
+However, neither list honored any requests for removal.
+Catherynne M. Valente, whose novella Speak Easy appeared on the Sad Puppies list, initially expressed dismay to have been included without being asked permission, but later acknowledged that the organizers had apparently taken the previous year's criticisms to heart and created a recommendation list of a type that would not normally be expected to seek permission from included artists.

-The nominees were announced in April 2016, with several nominees from the two groups appearing on the list, though fewer than the prior year.
+The nominees were announced in April 2016, with many nominees from the two groups appearing on the list.
 64 of the 81 Rabid Puppy nominations appeared on the final list.
 John Scalzi stated in a piece for the Los Angeles Times that the change in process for the Sad Puppy 4 list, as well as the larger overlap in both lists with more generally popular works, meant that many of the works on the final ballot such as those by prior winners Neil Gaiman and Neal Stephenson were unlikely to owe much of their success at the nomination stage to their presence on the Puppy lists.

 For the final Hugo ballot, three of the Best Novel finalists were mentioned on the Sad Puppies' recommendations lists, all five of the Best Novella finalists were mentioned, as well as three of the Best Novelette finalists, three of the Best Short Story finalists, two of the names up for Best Fan Writer, and four of the Best Long Form Dramatic Presentation.

 In the final vote, items on the longer Sad Puppies recommendation list won in the fiction categories of Best Novella (Nnedi Okorafor), Best Novelette (Hao Jingfang) and Best Short Story (Naomi Kritzer).
 Items on the Rabid Puppies' slate won only in the Best Novelette category.
 The Guardian described the results of the final voting as a defeat for the Rabid and Sad Puppies; in two categories, the results were "No Award"—Best Fancast and Best Related Work—while the remaining winners were either assumed not to be on the Puppies' recommendations lists or, like Gaiman, were largely seen as unconnected to the groups.